SERVICES

 Anesthesia

-Dr. Yoo works only with the top board-certified (MD) anesthesiologists in Beverly Hills to provide you with the best general anesthesia during your Asian rhinoplasty surgery.
+Dr. Yoo works only with the top board-certified (MD) anesthesiologists in Beverly Hills to provide you with the best general anesthesia, prioritizing your comfort and well-being throughout your nasal rhinoplasty surgery.
 The anesthesiologist will ensure you remain completely comfortable and asleep during the entire surgery, and wake up from surgery without nausea or pain.
 Most patients will wake up from Asian nose job surgery feeling like it was a short nap.
+Your comfort and peace of mind are our top priorities throughout your surgical journey.

 Facility